rolfwr/endoftheline/README.md

 _Inconsistent Line Endings_ when you open a file, even though you've only ever used Visual Studio to edit the file?
 Detecting where these inconsistent line endings originate from is a lot easier when you're able to see the line endings while editing the file.
-Common ways in which inconsisten line endings gets introduced is:
+Common ways in which inconsistent line endings gets introduced is:

 * Copying and pasting code from a file with different line endings.